inikep/lizard/README.md

-LZ5 - efficient compression with very fast decompression
+Lizard - efficient compression with very fast decompression
 --------------------------------------------------------

-LZ5 is a lossless compression algorithm which contains 4 compression methods:
+Lizard is a lossless compression algorithm which contains 4 compression methods:
 - fastLZ4 : compression levels -10...-19 are designed to give better decompression speed than [LZ4] i.e. over 2000 MB/s
 - LIZv1 : compression levels -20...-29 are designed to give better ratio than [LZ4] keeping 75% decompression speed
 - fastLZ4 + Huffman : compression levels -30...-39 add Huffman coding to fastLZ4
 - LIZv1 + Huffman : compression levels -40...-49 give the best ratio (comparable to [zlib] and low levels of [zstd]/[brotli]) at decompression speed of 1000 MB/s

-LZ5 library is based on frequently used [LZ4] library by Yann Collet but the LZ5 compression format is not compatible with LZ4.
+Lizard library is based on frequently used [LZ4] library by Yann Collet but the Lizard compression format is not compatible with LZ4.
-LZ5 library is provided as open-source software using BSD 2-Clause license.
+Lizard library is provided as open-source software using BSD 2-Clause license.
 The high compression/decompression speed is achieved without any SSE and AVX extensions.